 Your support ticketing system is another treasure trove of persona interaction data.
-Hiring a data scientist (you can use a freelancing site such as Upwork) is an affordable way to convert raw data into persona-level insights.
+Hiring a data scientist is an affordable way to convert raw data into persona-level insights.

 Key takeaway: Look for creative ways to gather psychographic data about your personas.
 You might be surprised by the amount of data you already have!
 You just need to look in the right places.